Valiant Grape: An Act of Valor

 Developed at South Dakota State University, this grape is a prairie success.
 Like a true vine it needs a support of some kind to climb up on and could grow as large as 20’ tall and wide.
 Producing dark blue grapes about a half inch wide the fruit is smaller than your average table grapes, but undeniably tasty.
 Tangy blue skin covers sweet green flesh inside.
 The grapes hold 4-5 seeds that are small enough to eat or easy enough to spit out.
 They are grown in clusters of up to 20 and a mature vine can produce up to 40 pounds of fruit a year.
 It can be used in jams, jellies, baking and wine making.

 While Valiant is the most resilient it is the Somerset grape that takes first place in flavour.
-Larger, sweeter and seedless with pink over white skin it is the best table grape for Manitoba.
+Larger, sweeter and seedless with pink skin over white flesh, it is the best table grape for Manitoba.
 A close second is the Brianna Grape.
-It is the best white grape for Manitoba with large fruit and excellent flavor.
-However they will require the right location and dedicated care to raise them up safely in our harsh winters.
-All Grapes require a full sun location with good drainage, consistent watering, and prefer a slightly acidic soil.
+It is the best white grape for Manitoba with large fruit and excellent flavour.
+However, they will require the right location and dedicated care to raise them up safely in our harsh winters.
+All grapes vines require a full sun location with good drainage, consistent watering, and prefer a slightly acidic soil.
 It is not uncommon for young vines or even mature ones to have tip dieback in hard winters.
 It is recommended to free young vines from the trellis and lay them flat on the ground for their early winters.
 The snow cover will help protect them from frost damage.
-If there is winter dieback a good pruning will help revive the vine.
+If there is winter dieback, a good pruning will help revive the vine.
 Plus fruit is produced on the fresh growth so regular pruning is quite beneficial.